Show the R package imports

 \boldsymbol{X} = \begin{bmatrix} 1 & b_1(x_1) & b_2(x_1) & \dots & b_k(x_1) \\ 1 & b_1(x_2) & b_2(x_2) & \dots & b_k(x_2) \\ \vdots & \vdots & \vdots & \ddots & \vdots \\ 1 & b_1(x_n) & b_2(x_n) & \dots & b_k(x_n) \end{bmatrix}

-Example: Fitting a piecewise cubic polynomial with one “knot” y_i = \begin{cases} \beta_{0,1} + \beta_{1,1} x_i + \beta_{2,1} x_i^2 + \beta_{3,1} x_i^3 & \text{ if } x_i < c \\ \beta_{0,2} + \beta_{1,2} x_i + \beta_{2,2} x_i^2 + \beta_{3,2} x_i^3 & \text{ if } x_i \geq c \end{cases}
+For example, you could fit a piecewise cubic polynomial with one “knot”: y_i = \begin{cases} \beta_{0,1} + \beta_{1,1} x_i + \beta_{2,1} x_i^2 + \beta_{3,1} x_i^3 & \text{ if } x_i < c \\ \beta_{0,2} + \beta_{1,2} x_i + \beta_{2,2} x_i^2 + \beta_{3,2} x_i^3 & \text{ if } x_i \geq c \end{cases}

-c is a knot: a point of our choosing where the model changes from one to another
+We call c a “knot”: a point of our choosing where the coefficients of the model change.

-A piecewise polynomial function of degree d is a spline if the function is continuous up to the (d-1)th derivative at each knot.
+Wage dataA piecewise polynomial function of degree d is a spline if the function is continuous up to its (d-1)th derivative at each knot.

-model <- lm(log_mx ~ bs(age, degree=1, knots=...), data = lux_2020)
+model <- lm(log_mx ~ bs(age, degree=1, knots=...), data = lux_2020)# Linear regression splines with different number of knots

 knots_seq <- 2:11